Training: Fr. Anthony

 Archbishop, which is granted at the request of the pastor.

-This prayer group meets every Tuesday at 6:30 p.m. in the Church sacristy or narthex.
-It also meets on the first Saturday of each month at 8:30 a.m.
+This prayer group meets at 8:30 am before daily Mass Monday through Thursday in the Church.
 All are invited to join in this very special prayer.

 These ministers help with seating worshipers, directing the Communion and other processions, taking up collections, organizing the presentation of the bread, wine, and sacrificial offerings.
 They also distribute the Sunday parish bulletin after Mass.

 Daily Mass Coordinator

 Daily Mass worshipers bring up the bread and wine.
 Usually the ones who request a special Mass intention for a deceased person are invited to do this.
 Lectors and Extraordinary Ministers of Holy Communion also serve at daily Mass.

 This is another important ministry: proclaiming the Word of God at Mass, at all weekend as well as at weekday Masses.
 Lectors should be registered members of our parish, in good standing, practicing the faith.
 Men, women, and high school boys and girls are eligible for this ministry.
 Training is provided.